GoogleChrome/developer.chrome.com/site/en/blog/watch-video-using-picture-in-picture/index.md

 (always on top of other windows) so they can keep an eye on what they’re watching while interacting with other sites, or applications.

-With the [Picture-in-Picture Web API], you can initiate and control Picture-in-Picture for video elements on your website.
+With the [Picture-in-Picture Web API], you can start and control Picture-in-Picture for video elements on your website.
 Try it out on our official [Picture-in-Picture sample].